d8bauxit8/low-resource-protocol/README.md

 one frame's transmitting time between two furthest devices, because if the frame buffer is overload, the receive module throws the received frames until in the buffer will not be free spot.

+If you did everything good, your receive module will work.